python/cpython/Doc/library/os.rst

 .. function:: unlink(path)

    Remove the file *path*.
 This is the same function as :func:`remove`; the :func:`unlink` name is its traditional Unix name.
-Availability: Macintosh, Unix, Windows.
+Availability: Unix, Windows.